 Vista Entertainment Solutions Limited (“Vista”) offers cinema management software designed and developed specifically for the small circuit market known as Veezi (“Veezi” "we" or "us" or “our”).
-We are based at Level 3, 60 Khyber Pass Road, Newton, Auckland 1023, New Zealand, and take our data protection and privacy responsibilities seriously.
+We are based at Shed 12, City Works Depot, 90 Wellesley Street West, Auckland Central, Auckland 1010, New Zealand, and take our data protection and privacy responsibilities seriously.

 Third Party Websites